le-bananafish/website-source/content/about/_index.md

 My name is Sebastian Lau.

-I am currently studying a postgraduate BA(Hons) degree in Linguistics, and have a BSc in Computer Science and a BA in Linguistics from the University of Auckland.
+I have completed a postgraduate BA(Hons) degree in Linguistics, and hold a BSc in Computer Science and a BA in Linguistics from the University of Auckland.

 <!-- I describe myself as a pessimist idealist &mdash; I hope for a bright future for humanity but I am sceptical about how we're tracking to get there.
 Nonetheless, I remain interested in technological advancements, social impact and creative endeavours. -->

 I built this site in part as something to put on the CV and in part as a platform for me to express my thoughts, something I rarely do so openly.
 As a forewarning, this means that posts may be stream of consciousness or may read as incoherent thoughts stitched together.

+My interests include technology, gaming, keyboards, linguistics, reading, writing, and thinking.
+The posts here may cover my interests, life updates, site updates, and other topics.

+I would like a _real_ job doing something in technology and wouldn't mind also writing on the side, so hit me up below if anyone's interested.

 <!-- For a background on my technical knowledge, I have some experience in the following programming languages: C, C++, Rust, Python, Java, C#, and Web basics (HTML, CSS, JS).
 I also have some knowledge of the static site generators Jekyll and Hugo.
 Hugo is currently used to build this site. -->